-RECONCILIATION TO THE STATEMENT OF ACTIVITIES Net change in fund balances as shown on previous page \$ 134,642 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+RECONCILIATION TO THE STATEMENT OF ACTIVITIES 2020 2019 Net change in fund balances as shown on previous page \$ (23,934) \$ 134,642 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Depreciation expense reported in the statement of activities (18,644) Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental funds: Compensated absences Net pension liability / asset 13,337 (318,955) Deferred outflows of resources related to pensions 192,222 Deferred inflows of resources related to pensions 59,467 Other postemployment benefits Deferred outflows of resources related to other postemployment benefits 7,125 Deferred inflows of resources related to other postemployment benefits 1,950 (15,869) Change in net position of governmental activities as reported in the statement of activities (see page 5) \$ 55,275
+Capital assets reported as capital outlay in governmental fund statements Depreciation expense reported in the statement of activities Net book value of disposals 37,182 (15,684) (500) - (18,644) - Governmental funds do not present revenues that are not available to pay current obligations.
+In contrast, such revenues are reported in the statement of activities when earned.
+39,522 . = Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental funds: Compensated absences Net pension liability / asset Deferred outflows of resources related to pensions Deferred inflows of resources related to pensions Other postemployment benefits Deferred outflows of resources related to other postemployment benefits Deferred inflows of resources related to other postemployment benefits (30,116) 324,119 (103,926) (227,266) (35,415) 29,649 (1,704) 13,337 (318,955) 192,222 59,467 7,125 1,950 (15,869) Change in net position of governmental activities as reported in the statement of activities (see page 5) \$ (8,073) \$ 55,275

-STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE BUDGET AND ACTUAL - GENERAL FUND FOR THE YEAR ENDED DECEMBER 31, 2019
+STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE BUDGET AND ACTUAL - GENERAL FUND FOR THE YEAR ENDED DECEMBER 31, 2020 WITH SUMMARIZED FINANCIAL INFORMATION FOR THE YEAR ENDED DECEMBER 31, 2019